fuadps/Photo-Gallery-System/README.md

 - Login for admin and standard user.
 - Sign up page for who interested to join.
 - Upload photo and share it with others.
-- User who does not register can upload photo as a 'Anonymous' but cant comment other user photo.
+- User who does not register can upload photo as a 'Guest' but cant comment other user photo.
 - Comment other users photo (for register user only).
 - Manages all user, photo, and comment (for admin only).